 Two other panels in the museum (Mus.nos.
 6D and 6E-1881) depict Kings from a 'Jesse' Tree' window but were not originally part of either of these series of prophets.

-Panel of clear, coloured and flashed glass with painted details depicting a prophet from a Tree of Jesse window.
-Probably originally from Troyes Cathedral.
-French (Champagne), c.1210-45.
+Panel of clear, coloured and flashed glass with painted details.
+Depicting the Old Testament prophet Ezekiel, from a Tree of Jesse window.
+Probably from Troyes Cathedral.
+Made in France (Champagne), c.1210-1245.